mnowak2-onepin-com/gsm0348/README.md

 ## News

+0. Fixed bug in CardProfileCoder for AES.
+Use AES_CMAC_64 as default signature algorithm for AES.
 0. Use NoPadding ciphers to retrieve padding data when data or signature ends with zeros.
 0. Replaced the SecurityBytesType with TransportProtocol enum to support the different formats.
 0. Added the proprietary XOR4 and XOR8 signing algorithms.